Hidden Tuscany

 details

-With a group of 10 - 12 travelers we’ll stay at a beautifully renovated farmhouse on an estate in the countryside of Reggello in Tuscany; there’s a great view from the pool, the house gets spectacular sunsets and it’s near to Florence and also to the superstrada for going out and about.
-We will have a private van and driver for all ground transportation.
+With a group of 10 - 12 travelers we’ll stay at a beautifully renovated farmhouse on an estate in the countryside of Reggello in Tuscany for beautiful countryside views plus it's a convenient location for going out and about (bedrooms on the second floor, no elevator).

 Request the guest registration document for all information including cost, payment terms, cancellation policy, etc.